opensearch-project/observability/README.md

 [enhancement-link]: https://github.com/opensearch-project/trace-analytics/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement+

-### Event Analytics

-Event Analytics allows user to monitor, correlate, analyze and visualize machine generated data through [Piped Processing Language](https://opensearch.org/docs/latest/search-plugins/ppl/index/).
-It also enables the user to turn data-driven events into visualizations and save frequently used ones for quick access.

-### Operational Panels

-Operational panels provides the users to create and view different visualizations on ingested observability data, using Piped Processing Language queries.
-Use PPL 'where clauses' and datetime timespans to filter all visualizations in the panel.

 ### Trace Analytics

 Trace Analytics page provides instant on dashboards in OpenSearch Dashboards for users to quickly analyze their logs.
 The plugin uses aggregated results from two indices, `otel-v1-apm-span-*` and `otel-v1-apm-service-map*` created by the otel-trace-raw-processor and service-map-processor, and renders three main views: